 Simply click on Publish “X” Layout Snippets from the Template Context menu.
-This will bring up the Publish Snippet dialogue which shows the name and Tag given to each Layout Snippet, and will provide warnings for any untagged or unnamed Snippets:
+This will bring up the Publish Snippet dialog which shows the name and Tag given to each Layout Snippet, and will provide warnings for any untagged or unnamed Snippets:

 The final step is to select Publish All Snippets, this will publish all your Layout Snippets and automatically save the Layout Library Template.

 Congratulations!
 You have now created and exported your first Layout Snippets.
 You can now test them out by opening or creating a new Template (except another Layout Library).
 You can see all of your published Layout Snippets by finding their respective Tag within the Layer Reasources tab.

 In the Layer Resources tab you can use the search mode to search through and view your Layout Snippets for each selected Tag, or add Layout Snippet groups for Buyers to choose from by selecting Add Group and simply selecting the desired Layout Snippet tags you wish to make available on the Buyer Side: